Welcome to loneXplorer

-Hello and thank you for visiting loneXplorer.com.au, the personal travel blog of Dan Draper.
-Travelling can be a daunting experience for many people and this is including myself, so I hope that writing about my experiences here will help, educate and inform those who read and hopefully inspire others to get out there and see the world.
+Hello and thank you for visiting loneXplorer.com.au, the travel blog of Dan Draper.
+Travelling can be a daunting experience for many people including myself, so I hope that writing about my experiences here will help, educate and inform those who read and hopefully inspire others to get out there and see the world.

 loneXplorer was created as I found that there were not many travel websites that went into specific details about what to expect when travelling on group tours.
-The pivotal point in launching this site came when exploring Europe for the first time and joining a Topdeck tour, the target market for this tour is young travellers and their simply wasn’t anything out there worth reading about prior to travelling to find out what to expect.
-I hope this website will help bridge this gap and continue to grow into the future as I get to travel more myself.
+The pivotal point in launching this site came when exploring Europe for the first time and joining a Topdeck tour, the target market for this tour is young travellers and I found that their simply wasn’t anything out there worth reading about prior to travelling to find out what to expect in any detail, so I hope to fill this gap for many travellers.